GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 1. Click **Submit filter**.

-    You may also need to click **Load older logs** to search all the logs from the start of the job.
+    In some cases, you might need to click **Load older logs** to search all logs from the start of the job.

 If you get any results back, then your job is running out of memory.